 African grandmothers are at the frontlines of the struggle against HIV/AIDS, and Powered by Love celebrates their contributions to ending the pandemic.
 Author Joanna Henry and photographer Alexis MacDonald visited eight African countries, where they interviewed and photographed hundreds of grandmothers.
 Their amazing stories of courage and resourcefulness are meant to inspire, but also to allow readers to understand what it means to combat the HIV/AIDS epidemic at the ground level.

-Powered by Love is a creation of the Grandmothers Campaign, a Canadian movement created in 2006 by the Stephen Lewis Foundation.
+Powered by Love is a creation of the Grandmothers Campaign - will open in a new tab, a Canadian movement created in 2006 by the Stephen Lewis Foundation - will open in a new tab.
 The campaign, now 10,000 strong, enables Canadian grandmothers to work in solidarity with their African counterparts.
 Since 2006, over $25 million has been raised for African grandmothers and their grassroots organizations.

 The Grandmothers Campaign is featured inside the Canadian Museum for Human Rights, in the form of a yarn-bombed tree.
 The exhibit is based on a real tree outside the Hillcrest AIDS Centre in Durban, South Africa, that was yarn-bombed by African grandmothers on World AIDS Day in 2012.
 It was meant as a symbol of hope and a reminder of families in need.